|Historical||Debian information||What now?|

 Please check the current information regarding upgrades from grub to grub2 if there has been a previous installation.

-The first partition required for booting should be labelled as bootable while formatting.
+The first partition required for booting should be labelled as bootable while formatting, (this will be automatically set when UEFI booting is selected).

 The overall layout can not be changed after creating the RAID devices, but each RAID device can be further subdivided into partitions and formatted as just another device.